edgio-docs/edgio-docs/src/pages/guides/reference/v6_migration.md

     </Callout>

-*   npm version 8
-*   Updating your application(s) to be compatible with Node.js version 16 and npm version 8.
+*   Updating your application(s) to be compatible with Node.js version 16.

 <Callout type="info">